SK53/indicia-docs/developing/architecture-overview.rst

 separate.
 Also, a fully featured online recording solution makes heavy demands on the server technology, in particular to allow it to properly support spatial data.
 Therefore this separation allows a single warehouse to be shared between multiple client websites.
-As long as partner can be found able to host a website, this means that the server technology required to run online recording on a client website is minimal and indeed, most cheap web hosting services will support Indicia based online recording.
+As long as partner able to host a warehouse can be found, the server technology required to run online recording on a client website is minimal.
+In fact, most cheap web hosting services will support Indicia based online recording client websites.

 .. image:: ../images/diagrams/warehouse-multiple-websites.png
+  :width: 400pt
   :alt: A single warehouse can serve multiple client websites

 Warehouse architecture